puppetlabs/puppet-docs/source/guides/style_guide.markdown

 Classes should be organised with a consistent structure and style.
 In the below list there is an implicit statement of "should be at this relative location" for each of these items.
-The word "may" should be interpreted as "If there are any X’s they should be here".
+The word "may" should be interpreted as "If there are any X's they should be here".

 1. Should define the class and parameters
 2. Should validate any class parameters and fail catalog compilation if any parameters are invalid
 3. Should default any validated parameters to the most general case
 4. May declare local variables
-5. May declare relationships to other classes Class['foo'] -\> Class['bar']
+5. May declare relationships to other classes `Class['foo'] -> Class['bar']`
 6. May override resources
 7. May declare resource defaults
 8. May declare defined resource types